This article originally appeared on VICE Australia.

 Do you think you’ve both got much in common?

-Gaz: Yeah.
-I think so.
-And especially we dress the same
+Yeah, I think so.
+And especially we dress the same Oh my God.
+You are.

 Gaz: Yeah!
 Well, we’re dressed the same.